 Can drivers be charged with both drug and alcohol offences?

 Yes.
 However, if a person is prosecuted for a drive under the influence offence, they cannot also be prosecuted for a prescribed concentration of alcohol offence or presence of drugs offence.

 If a driver tests positive to drugs will they be searched, or have their vehicles or property searched?

-Police have the power to search persons or vehicles if they have reasonable grounds to suspect evidence of an offence may be found as a result of the search.
-In most cases, no search will occur.
+In accordance with LEPRA, Police have the power to search persons and/or vehicles if they suspect on reasonable grounds that an offence may be committed as a result of the breach.

 How can Sydney Traffic Lawyers help?